Vibration White Finger Claims

 - Cysts in finger and wrist bones

-As people who use power tools for a living will be particularly susceptible to VWF as they are using them on a daily basis for long periods of time, employers have a duty to inform employees of the risks associated with the work and to provide adequate safety equipment, such as vibration-absorbing gloves.
+People who use power tools for a living are particularly susceptible to VWF, so employers have a duty to inform employees of the risks associated with the work.
+They’re also obliged to provide adequate safety equipment, such as vibration-absorbing gloves.

 - Taking regular breaks from using vibrating tools

-- Ensuring tools have a regular maintenance schedule and are in good order
+- Ensuring tools have a regular maintenance schedule and are in good working order

 - Undertaking training to ensure you are using tools in the correct way

 VWF may not be the most debilitating industrial disease, but it can still affect how people can use their hands, as it can limit mobility for hours at a time.
-As detailed before, it is preventable though, so if you have developed Vibration White Finger, then you may be entitled to claim compensation.
+As detailed before, it is preventable though, so if you have developed difficulty, you may be entitled to claim vibration white finger compensation.

-The first step in successfully claiming compensation for vibration white finger is to get in touch with The Compensation Experts.
+The first step in successfully claiming vibration white finger compensation is to get in touch with The Compensation Experts.

-Our friendly advisors will ask about the circumstances around your injury to determine whether you have reasonable grounds for a claim.
-If you do, they will then match you with a suitable personal injury lawyer who has the experience and knowledge to get the best possible result for you.
+Our friendly agents will ask about the circumstances around your injury, to determine whether you have reasonable grounds to take advantage of the vibration white finger compensation scheme.
+If you do, they will then match you with a suitable no win no fee* (*conditions apply) lawyer who has the experience and knowledge to get the best possible result for you.

-As the claimant, it is your responsibility to prove not only that you have been injured, but that your employer was responsible for your injury, either through negligence or error.
+As the claimant, it is your responsibility to prove not only that you have been injured, but also that somebody else was responsible for your injury, either through negligence or error.
 A good solicitor will be able to do the majority of this for you, though they might ask you to see an independent medical expert for an assessment.